Ngapara and Tokarahi Branches: Operation

 After the closure of the Tokarahi Branch, freight trains ran thrice weekly to Ngapara, typically on Tuesdays, Thursdays and Saturdays.
 They departed Oamaru at 7:30am and arrived at Ngapara at 9:40am.
 The return working departed Ngapara at 10:30am, reaching Oamaru at 1:30pm.
 By 1951 trains ran on Tuesdays and Thursdays, except for services to the limeworks 4.74 kilometres from the junction with the main line, which provided a few hundred tonnes of freight daily.
 In 1958, regular services were cancelled and trains ran only when required, restricted to 10 km/h due to the poor condition of the track.
 Financial losses and the prohibitive cost of repairs meant that closure of the line past the limeworks came on 31 July 1959; despite local protests to keep the line open, the final train departed Ngapara behind A^{B} 783.
 This class and the A were the mainstay of motive power on the branch for its final 25 years.
 The branch was truncated to Cormacks from August 1959 and was known as Taylor's Siding after the business it served, Taylor's Limeworks.
 In the 1990s the branch was renamed the Waiareka Industrial Line.
-The lime works continued to provide traffic until 1997, with shunt services from Oamaru usually hauled by a DSC class shutning locomotive.
+The lime works continued to provide traffic until 1997, with shunt services from Oamaru usually hauled by a DSC class shunting locomotive.
 The siding closed in late 1997, and the track was lifted in 1999.